 In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
-Deferred inflows of resources represent acquisitions of net position that applies to a future period of periods.
+Deferred inflows of resources represent acquisitions of net position that apply to a future period or periods.
 These items will not be recognized as an inflow of resources until the applicable future period.

-3. SOUTH DAKOTA JOBS GRANT PROGRAM ACTIVITY
+NOTE 3 - SOUTH DAKOTA JOBS GRANT PROGRAM ACTIVITY

 During the 2013 legislative session, the South Dakota Jobs Grant Program was created within the REDI Fund.
 An original deposit of \$350,000 was deposited in the fiscal year ending June 30, 2013.
-The Board of Economic Development may provide grants to project owners for new or expanded facilities with project costs less than \$20,000,000 or for equipment upgrades with project costs less than \$2,000,000.
+The Board of Economic Development may provide grants to project owners for new or expanded facilities with project costs less than \$20,000,0000 or for equipment upgrades with project costs less than \$2,000,000.

-The following is a breakdown of the activity in the subfund for fiscal year 2021 and its corresponding restricted net position at June 30, 2021:
+The following is a breakdown of the activity in the subfund for fiscal year 2022 and its corresponding restricted net position at June 30, 2022:

-South Dakota

-Jobs Subfund
+South Dakota Jobs Subfund

-Beginning Net Position \$ 1,870,451
+Beginning Net Position Investment Income Grant Expense \$ 1,761,537 29,087 (135,824)

-Investment Income 45,918

-Grant Expense (154,832)

-Ending Net Position \$ 1,761,537
+Ending Net Position \$ 1,654,800

-4. DISASTER RELIEF SUBFUND ACTIVITY
+NOTE 4 - DISASTER RELIEF SUBFUND ACTIVITY

-During the 2020 legislative session the Disaster Relief Subfund was created within the REDI Fund.
-The legislature designated \$7,000,000 from the small business credit initiative fund, \$1,000,000 from the value-added agriculture subfund, and \$1,000,000 from the Governor's Office of Economic Development special revenue fund for the purpose of making loans for COVID-19 outbreak emergency.
-It also designated approval for a grant from the Economic Development Finance Authority (the "EDFA") for the purpose of this fund in the amount of \$1,500,000.
+During the 2020 legislative session, the Disaster Relief Subfund was created within the REDI Fund.
+The legislature designated \$7,000,000 from the Small Business Credit Initiative Fund and \$1,000,000 from the Governor's Office of Economic Development Special Revenue Fund for the purpose of making loans for the COVID-19 pandemic emergency.
+It also designated approval for a grant from the Economic Development Finance Authority (EDFA) for the purpose of this fund in the amount of \$1,500,000.

-The following is a breakdown of the activity in the subfund for fiscal year 2021:
+The following is a breakdown of the activity in the subfund for fiscal year 2022:

-Disaster Relief
+Disaster Relief Subfund

-Subfund

-Beginning Cash Balance \$ 190,000
+Beginning Cash Balance Investment Income Repayment of Loans \$ 3,161,787 59,022 2,366,632

-Investment Income 12,402

-Repayment of Loans 2,959,385

-Ending Cash Balance \$ 3,161,787
+Ending Cash Balance \$ 5,587,441

-5. COMMITMENTS
+NOTE 5 - COMMITMENTS

-At June 30, 2021, the REDI Fund had the following commitments:
+As of June 30, 2022, the REDI Fund had the following commitments:

-REDI Fund loans approved by the South Dakota
+REDI Fund Loans Approved by

+the South Dakota Board of

-Board of Economic Development but not
+Economic Development but Not

-disbursed at June 30, 2021 \$ 28,704,437
+Disbursed at June 30, 2022 \$ 42,541,634

-6. ACCRUED LEAVE LIABILITY
+NOTE 6 - ACCRUED LEAVE LIABILITY

 Annual leave is earned by all employees.
 Upon termination, employees are eligible to receive compensation for their accrued annual leave balances.
-Employees who have been continuously employed by the State of South Dakota for at least seven years prior to the date of their retirement, voluntary resignation, or death will receive payment for one-fourth of their accumulated sick leave balance, such payment not to exceed the sum of twelve weeks of employee's annual compensation.
-The total leave liability of \$18,815 at June 30, 2021, is shown as short and long-term liabilities on the Statement of Net Position.
+Employees who have been continuously employed by the State of South Dakota for at least seven years prior to the date of retirement, voluntary resignation, or death will receive payment for one-fourth of their accumulated sick leave balance, such payment not to exceed the sum of twelve weeks of employee's annual compensation.
+The total leave liability of \$37,502 as of June 30, 2022 is shown as short and long-term liabilities on the Statement of Net Position.